raptor-library/raptor/docs/LTO.md

 ### Notes:

-1. The procedure described above was tested successfully in dunkel, one of the computers of the MachineShop.

-2. There is no need to modify the ~/raptor/cmake/cxx_config.cmake as stated before.
+1. There is no need to modify `~/raptor/cmake/cxx_config.cmake`

-3. To verify if the correct flags are being send to the compiler you can look at a file called `flags.make`, e.g.: (`~/raptor/build/raptor/CMakeFiles/raptor.dir/flags.make`) and verify if the `-flto` flag (gnu compiler) or the `-ipo` flag (intel compiler) is there.
+3. To verify if the correct flags are being send to the compiler you can look at a file called `flags.make`, e.g.: (`~/raptor/build/raptor/CMakeFiles/raptor.dir/flags.make`) and verify if the `-flto` flag (gnu compiler) or the `-ipo` flag (Intel compiler) is there.

 # BlueWaters